AIPMLab/AIPMLab.github.io/_pages/about.md

 ---

 ### 🎯 Academic Contributions
-I’m also actively involved in the academic community, serving as a reviewer for prestigious conferences:
+I’m also actively involved in the academic community, serving as a reviewer for prestigious conferences and journals:
 - **IJCNN 2025** (Main Track)
 - **SIGKDD 2025** (ADS Track, February Submission)
 - **MICCAI 2025** (Main Track)
+- **Information Fusion** (IF=14.8)

 ---